 NEWS: Vehicle Dynamics and Control 2013

-The third in this series of biennial one-day seminars on vehicle dynamics and control will be held on Tuesday 16 April 2013 at Murray Edwards College in Cambridge.
+The third in this series of biennial one-day seminars on vehicle dynamics and control was held on Tuesday 16 April 2013 at Murray Edwards College in Cambridge.
 Details of the programme are here.
-Registration is now closed.
-It may be possible to accept late registrations, please contact Claire Whitaker cw535 (at) cam.ac.uk.

 NEWS: Lap-time simulation software available for licensing

 Computer software that implements a recently developed lap-time simulation algorithm is available for licensing.
 The algorithm is described in Timings and Cole, Minimum manoeuvre time calculation using convex optimisation, ASME Journal of Dynamic Systems, Measurement and Control, May 2013, Vol. 135..
 Please contact Cambridge Enterprise Ltd for further information on licensing.

 David Cole is a Senior Lecturer in Cambridge University Engineering Department.
 He leads the Driver-Vehicle Dynamics (DVD) research group, investigating the dynamic interaction of drivers and vehicles.

 The understanding of driver-vehicle dynamic interaction has been very limited in the past.
 This has prevented vehicle manufacturers from designing chassis and steering control systems that optimize the closed-loop driver-vehicle behaviour.
 Reliance has had to be placed on costly and non-optimal trial and error methods late in the vehicle development programme.
 Chassis technology has now advanced to the stage where better theoretical understanding of the driver is vital to ensure that the full benefits of the technology are realized.